junxit/us-congress-bills-115/bill.md

 ## Preamble

-- Whereas Daniel Ortega has taken systematic steps to weaken democratic institutions in Nicaragua since 2006, including by violating the Nicaraguan Constitution through actions such as ignoring presidential term limits;
+- Whereas Daniel Ortega has taken systematic steps to weaken democratic institutions in Nicaragua since 2006, including by manipulating the Nicaraguan Constitution through actions such as eliminating presidential term limits;
 - Whereas Daniel Ortega selected his wife, Rosario Murillo, as his vice-presidential candidate in 2016;
 - Whereas domestic and international observers have repeatedly documented and criticized irregularities in the 2011 and 2016 presidential elections as well as the 2012 and 2017 municipal elections in Nicaragua;
 - Whereas, on April 18, 2018, students in Nicaragua began to protest the unilateral decision of the Government of Nicaragua to impose reforms on the Nicaraguan Social Security Institute;